maintainable/framework/doc/mvc/models.rst

     // build new object to add to association collection & save new association.
     // This option will automatically save the associated object, but !not!
-    // the actual association with the current object until you use save().</em>
+    // the actual association with the current object until you use save().
     $document = $folder->createDocument(array('name' => 'New Document'));
     $document->save();